 What precautions are providers taking to ensure they’re not sick?

-A good portion of our staff is fully vaccinated.
-However if staff members have symptoms of a cold or flu, they are not allowed to come into work even if they have been vaccinated.
+All St. Luke’s employees are fully vaccinated.
+If staff members have symptoms of a cold or flu, they are not allowed to come into work.

 What are the St. Luke’s Birthing Center plans if a patient tests positive for COVID-19?

 If a mom in the St. Luke’s Birthing Center tests positive for COVID-19, she and her support person will be isolated.